sodabubblewine/sodabubblewine.github.io/README.md

     8. conjunctions are negations of alternative denials,
     9. exclusive alternations are conjunctions of alternative denials with matching alternations,
     10. biconditionals are negations of exclusive alternations, and
-    11. sequents are conditionals of conjunctions with alternations.
+    11. cedents are conditionals of conjunctions with alternations.
 2. The Boolean abbreviations are
     1. universal closures are negations of existential closures of negations,
     2. inclusions are universal closures of conditionals,